 [Ministry of Education website] help teachers identify opportunities within the existing national curriculum statements to plan and provide education in, about and for the environment.
 The Ministry also supports a professional development programme for teachers and many learning outside the classroom projects.

 There is a wide range of online resources and curriculum-related material for environmental education.

-The Department of Conservation's website includes a section for teachers with information about conservation education projects and programmes and teaching resources.
+The Department of Conservation's website has a section on educational resources including teaching resources.

 Your regional council may also have useful resources and programmes for environmental education.

 Some other useful websites for environmental information, programmes and initiatives are:

 - Up the Creek – a website journey about biodiversity in waterways and teacher resources [Biodiversity website]

 - The Globe Programme – a worldwide hands-on, primary- and secondary-school-based science and education program focusing on the environment [GLOBE website]